-- The VMCAS closes on September 17, 2020.
+- The VMCAS closes in mid September.
 Do not wait until September to submit your application.
 We encourage you to submit all your materials no later than July 15.

 - In September and October, complete and submit your supplemental applications if not included in your VMCAS primary application.